zextras/tech-doc/source/_includes/_adminpanel/_domains/activesync.rst

-This page allows to configure the :abbr:`DoS (Denial of Service)` protection.
+This page allows to configure the |dos| protection.
 The **Maximum of Requests Allowed** and **Time window for Allowed Requests** options define how many attempts a Mobile device can carry out in the given amount of time: when this happens, the device is *jailed* (i.e., it will not be allowed to connect) for the amount of time defined in the **Jail Duration**.

-The buttons allow to restart the jail, freeing all blocked devices and allow them to connect, and purge the ActiveSyns status.
+The buttons allow to restart the jail, freeing all blocked devices and allow them to connect, and purge the ActiveSync status.

 .. card:: How |product| Mobile DoS Filter works